Nick Martin (center): Washington Commanders

 Martin signed a one-year contract with the Washington Commanders on September 20, 2022.
 Following Wes Schweitzer being placed on injured reserve, Martin took over as the starting center in Week 4.
 Two weeks later, the Commanders relieved him of the starting role after activating Tyler Larsen off the PUP list.
 In the Week 13 game against the New York Giants, Martin subbed in for Larsen in the fourth quarter after the latter was carted off the field.

 Personal life

-Nick's older brother, Zack, is a Pro Bowl offensive guard for the Dallas Cowboys.
-His father Keith played defensive tackle for Kentucky in the early 1980s.
+Nick's older brother, Zack, is a former Pro Bowl offensive guard who played for the Dallas Cowboys.
+Their father, Keith, played defensive tackle for Kentucky.